HLFrye/moviebot/README.md

 Bot side:

+Features:
-Connect to configured channel and server
+ [+] Connect to configured channel and server
-Listen for messages:

-* `!add <movie or show>` - adds a movie to the database and creates a vote for it
-* `!pick @UserName1 @UserName2` - picks a random show
-* `!remove <movie or show>` - removes a movie for consideration
+ [+] Scan configured channel for past, missed votes [+] Handle !watchwith message
+ [ ] Handle !remove movie
+ [ ] Watch configured channel for new suggestions and votes [ ] Show image from Wikipedia for show
+ [ ] Show description from Wikipedia for show
+ [ ] Show Rotten Tomatoes scores

-Web side
+Web side:

-* Select the profile pic of people watching show
+ [ ] Option to vote on shows
-* Button to choose a show
+ [ ] Option to choose show by clicking avatars